ashish0kumar/fzfm/README.md

 - [`nvim`](https://github.com/neovim/neovim) - For text editing (fallback to
   `nano`)
 - A media opener like `wslview`, `xdg-open`, or `open`
-- [nerd fonts](https://www.nerdfonts.com/) - For proper icon rendering in the terminal
+- [Nerd Fonts](https://www.nerdfonts.com/) - For proper icon rendering in the terminal

 ## Installation